 - All employees of the university are treated with respect and paid a living wage appropriate for the surrounding area

 Our major objectives for the next few years are to focus on climate emission reduction projects and outreach and awareness-building needed to empower the Mason community to make personal and organizational changes that move our culture toward one of stewardship.
-If you’re interested in helping us out, please get involved!
-Check out the Faculty/Staff and Students pages for what you can do!
+If you're interested in helping us out, please get involved!